NekMesh is designed to provide a pipeline approach to mesh generation. To do this, we break

 When using periodic boundary conditions, the order of the elements within the boundary composite determines which element edges are periodic with the corresponding boundary composite.

-To counteract this issue,
+To facilitate this alignment,

-NekMesh has a periodic alignment module which attempts to identify
+NekMesh has a periodic alignment module which attempts to

-pairs of mutually periodic edges.
+identify pairs of mutually periodic edges.
 Given two surfaces

-surf2, which for example
+surf2, which for

-correspond to the physical surface IDs specified in
+example correspond to the physical surface IDs specified in

-Gmsh, and an axis which defines the
+Gmsh, and an axis which defines

-periodicity direction, the following command attempts to reorder the composites:
+the periodicity direction, the following command attempts to reorder the composites: